stevekochscience/sqlschool/_posts/2014-02-01-aggregation-functions.markdown

 An important thing to remember: aggregators only aggregate vertically.
 If you want to perform a calculation across rows, you would do this with [simple arithmetic](/the-basics/where-operators.html).

-You don't need to worry as much about the presence of nulls with `SUM` as you would with `COUNT` &mdash; `SUM` treats nulls as 0.
+You don't need to worry as much about the presence of nulls with `SUM` as you would with `COUNT`, as `SUM` treats nulls as 0.

 <div class="practice-prob">
   Write a query to calculate the average opening price (hint: you will need to use both `COUNT` and `SUM`).